COMMAND ALKON INCORPORATED

 Last modified: May 30, 2019

-These are the Terms & Conditions that apply to Attendees at Command Alkon Incorporated (“CAI”) events produced and presented by CAI.
+These are the Terms & Conditions that apply to Delegates at Command Alkon Incorporated (“CAI”) events produced and presented by CAI.

 All bookings made prior to the event must be paid in full to guarantee registration.

 In order to qualify for any “early bird” rates or discounts, booking and payment must be received before the deadline date listed in the event marketing material.

 Our cancellation policy allows for a full refund or a 50% refund, depending on the circumstances, as long as the written cancellation request is received by CAI before the deadline date listed in the event marketing materials.
 These deadline dates may differ depending on the event, so check your event marketing materials closely.
 Substitutions may be made up to 72 hours prior to the event date.
 If a registered Attendee does not cancel and fails to attend the event, this will be treated as a cancellation and no refund will be issued.

 Views expressed by speakers who are not CAI employees are their own.
 CAI is not liable for advice given, or views expressed, by any speaker or exhibitor at the event that is not a CAI employee.
 CAI may audio and/or video tape the sessions and the recording may be reproduced and sold as part of the overall event materials.
 Any acknowledgement regarding copyright or support should be included at the end of presentation materials, as these may be distributed to the event Attendees.
 Speakers who do not wish to give permission for the above terms and conditions should contact the events team before the commencement of the event and/or so inform the event team when the speaker submits his/her materials.